PartemImperium/dotfiles/readme.md

 * A installed [nerdfont](https://github.com/ryanoasis/nerd-fonts)
   * I use the patched Hack font but any of the patched fonts from that repo will work.
   * You will need to set it as the font for your terminal emulator.
-  * Eventually I will manage the fonts with this repo but havent figured out how to get it to work with linux, macos and windows.
+  * Nix/Home Manager installs Hack NerdFont but currently that doesnt install to host in WSL.
-  * If you dont install a patched nerd font things will function but there will be missing chars in the terminal theme making it look weird.
+  * If you dont install (or set as the font in your terminal emulator) a patched nerd font things will function but there will be missing chars in the terminal theme making it look weird.

 ### Installation